-- Pour in canned tomatoes and water (rinse out your can of tomatoes to get every last bit of that goodness), then add the seasonings, beans, olives and capers.
+- Pour in tomatoes and water (rinse out your empty can of tomatoes to get every last bit of that goodness), then add the seasonings, beans, olives and capers.

 - Cook until the sauce thickens a little.

 - Season cod fillets with a little salt and pepper.
-Then, tuck them into the tomato sauce, fully submersing.
-Cover again and simmer until the cod has cooked through and flakes easily with a fork.
+Then tuck them into the tomato sauce, fully submerging.
+Cover with lid slightly ajar and cook until the cod has cooked through, is opaque, and flakes easily with a fork.

-- Garnish & enjoy!
-There you have it…you’ve made some tasty, easy peasy, fish in tomato sauce that you’re gonna love!
+- Garnish (if desired).
+There you have it!
+You’ve made some tasty, easy fish in tomato sauce that you’re gonna love!

 Can I Use Another Type of Fish?

 Most certainly!
-I used fresh boneless/skinless cod fillets, but halibut, tilapia, swordfish, or haddock would be lovely too.
+I used fresh boneless and skinless cod fillets, but halibut, tilapia, swordfish, or haddock are other delicious options.

-You can use either fresh or frozen in this recipe.
-Just keep in mind that the frozen will probably make things just a tad more liquidy.
+You can use either fresh or frozen fish in this recipe.
+If using frozen fish, thaw before using.

 Can I Use Something Besides Beans?

-Just cook ’em separately and mix in with the tomato sauce once everything is done or portion the gnocchi and distribute the sauce over top.
+Just cook them separately and mix in with the tomato sauce once everything is done.
+Alternatively, portion the gnocchi and distribute the sauce over top.

-Cook time will vary depending on the thickness of your fillets.
+- Cook time can vary depending on the thickness of your fillets.
 Cook until fish is completely cooked through and flakes easily with a fork.

 - Because the spicy tomato sauce is such a predominant flavour here, use good quality canned tomatoes.
 San Marzano is always delicious.
-Note: Crush the tomatoes with your hands (or roughly mash with a potato masher) so you are still left with visible chunks of tomato – it’s delish!
+Note: Crush the tomatoes with your hands (or roughly mash with a potato masher) so you are still left with some chunks of tomato.
+It’s delicious!
 You can dump them into a bowl and crush away.
 Plus, I find it oddly satisfying to crush tomatoes.
 I know, I’m an odd one.

-Cans of tomatoes vary in salt content.
+- Canned tomatoes can vary in salt content.
 Add salt to taste.

-I opted to use 1 full teaspoon of red chili flakes, but you can use less of you aren’t a huge fan of spice or omit all together.
+- I opted to use 1 full teaspoon of crushed red pepper flakes, but you can use less of you aren’t a huge fan of spice or omit altogether.
 Alternatively, mix in some freshly minced chili (red Thai chili works great here).

-Canned white kidney (aka cannellini beans) were used, but you can use navy beans or great northern beans instead.
+- Canned white kidney (or cannellini beans) were used, but you can use navy beans or great northern beans instead.

-Dried thyme was used in the sauce, but you can use 1 tablespoon of fresh, if you prefer.
+- Dried thyme was used in the sauce, but you can use 1 tablespoon of fresh thyme if you prefer.

 - Freshly chopped parsley

-This recipe is super hearty and doesn’t need much, but some nicely toasted or grilled bread would be so good with for mopping up that delicious tomato sauce.
+This cod recipe is super hearty and doesn’t need much, but some nicely toasted or grilled bread would be so good for mopping up that delicious tomato sauce.

 Tip: After your bread is toasted, scrub a little fresh garlic clove over top to give a little extra oomph!

-Serving with a mixed green salad would be yummy too.
+Serving with a green salad would be yummy too.